spigell/pulumi-hcloud-kube-hetzner/docs/network.md

 - using only public IP (network.enabled: false);
 - using private hetnzer network (network.enabled: true);

-Switching between modes on the fly is supported except switching from scenarios where `network.enabled: false -> network.enabled: true`.
+Switching between modes on the fly is supported only for `network.enabled: true -> network.enabled: false`.
 Since NetworkManager is configured on the stage of cluster creation, it is not possible to reconfigure it on the fly right now.
 Changing `network.enabled: false -> network.enabled: true` will lead to an unstable and unreachable cluster.
 You should recreate the cluster instead.

 *Note*: Although the network mode can be changed on the fly, the most of kubernetes clusters can't survive such change if `node-ip` for kubelet is changed.
 For k3s, you should recretate cluster.
-The reason is that the etcd stores the node ip in the cluster state and automatically can't be changed.
+The reason is that the etcd stores the node ip in the cluster state and it can't be changed automatically.

 ## SSH access
 The program creates a keypair for ssh access to the servers.
-The private key is stored in the pulumi state and can be retrieved by `pulumi stack output --show-secrets -j ssh:keypair` command.
+The private key is stored in the pulumi state and can be retrieved by `pulumi stack output --show-secrets -j phkh | jq .privatekey` command.
 The reason for this is that many people use weak and unsupported keys and the program can not move further.
 In the future, there will be a possibility to add your own public key.

 ## Firewall